antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 > subjected to extensive clinical, pathological, and molecular analyses, little is currently known about the global gene expression changes accompanying their formation.
 > To characterize the molecular processes underlying the transformation of normal colonic epithelium, we compared the transcriptomes of 32 prospectively collected adenomas with those of normal mucosa from the same individuals."<br>
 >
->* **Which of the tracks could be useful to start with to study gene expression changes accompanying adenoma formation from normal colonic epithelium?**<br>
+> We had a look at the track tissue above.
+This track annotates which samples originate from **normal** mucosa and which were obtained from **adenomas**.
->* **Can you think of specific genes that you expect to show a difference in expression between the groups?**
+>* **Can you think of specific genes or pathways that you expect to show a difference in expression between the groups?**

 ------------------